 "Bogomil Levski breaks through the Brazilian defence and equalises!
 Ten all!"

-They had quite an easy first match against New Zealand.
-The collision of Levski and NZ Chaser Dennis Moon caused the latter to be sent off – even though the two had previous history.
+The Bulgarians had quite an easy first round match against New Zealand.
+The collision of Levski and NZ Chaser Dennis Moon caused the latter to be sent off – even though the two had previous history (QWC).

 Other canon notes and references

-Since Bulgaria's Seeker, Viktor Krum (born 1976), was the oldest player at the tournament (Pm), Levski must have been born after 1976.
+Since Bulgaria's Seeker, Viktor Krum (born 1976), was the oldest player at the tournament (QWC), Levski must have been born after 1976.

 Bogomil is a name of Slavic origin meaning "dear to god", deriving from bog = "god" and mil = "dear" (Wikipedia).

 Levski means "like a lion" in archaic Bulgarian and the currency of Bulgaria, which features lions, is the lev (Wikipedia).
 The name may also have been inspired by Vasil Levski, a famous Bulgarian hero (Vasil Ivanov Kunchev, 1837-1873).